About our fish

 The Giant Kokopu

 Made in New Zealand, our solid dairy milk chocolate fish is modelled on the giant kokopu.
 It’s New Zealand’s largest freshwater fish, and one of the five whitebait species, now endangered.
-Three cents from every fish goes towards saving New Zealand’s waterways.
+Six cents from every fish goes towards saving New Zealand’s waterways.

-What goes in our chocolate
+What goes in our fair trade & organic chocolate

 Our packaging is made from biodegradable card and recyclable flow-wrap.
 Like our chocolate fish, the packaging is made right here in New Zealand.
 We’re 100% committed to making a product that not only rewards people who make a positive difference, but is also positively good for the planet, and for New Zealand.